ppfeufer/allianceauth-afat/README.md

     - Manually add pilot to FAT link
     - Remove pilot from FAT link

-AFAT will work alongside the built-in native FAT System, bFAT and ImicusFAT.
+AFAT will work alongside the built-in native FAT System and ImicusFAT.
 However, data does not share, but you can migrate their data to AFAT, for more information see below.